ShanechiLab/BaRISTA/README.md

 1. Download the data from the [Brain Treebank website](https://braintreebank.dev/).
 You will also need the `clean_laplacian.json` file from the [PopT codebase](https://github.com/czlwang/PopulationTransformer/blob/main/electrode_selections/clean_laplacian.json).

-2. Update the `dataset_dir` config in `barista/braintreebank.yaml` to point to the the raw data path.
+2. Update the `dataset_dir` config in `barista/braintreebank.yaml` to point to the raw data path.

 The data directory structure should have the following structure: